influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 so later upgrades do not require the flag.
 Chart 0.9.0 predates the marker and therefore requires one final acknowledgement.

-Client-side previews cannot query the live marker.
-For `helm template --is-upgrade`, client-side `helm upgrade --dry-run`, or `helm diff upgrade`, pass `--set acknowledgeCatalogMigration=true` for that command only.
-Do not persist it after the marker has been recorded.
+Use `helm upgrade --dry-run=server` when cluster access is available so Helm can query the live marker.
+Client-side `helm template --is-upgrade`, `helm upgrade --dry-run=client`, and `helm diff upgrade` cannot query the marker and require `--set acknowledgeCatalogMigration=true`.

 Template-only GitOps renderers such as Argo CD do not expose upgrade state, so the chart cannot enforce this gate.
 Complete the guide before synchronizing.